OleksandrLevinskyi/PathfindingVisualizer/README.md

   * Cost - how much it costs to get from start to end (to infuence it, put weighted nodes)
   * Nodes Visited - how many nodes the final path includes

+---

-YOU CAN DRAG START/END NODES.
+* YOU CAN DRAG START/END NODES.
 If the algorithms is implemented already, it will re-calculate the path in real time.
+* You can select day/night mode.

 # Try It
 You can access this app on: https://pathfinding-vizualizer.herokuapp.com/ (please read the instructions above on how to use it)